Electric vehicle tax credit for 2022

 The electric vehicle tax credit helps lower the upfront cost of buying a hybrid or electric vehicle.
 If you qualify, the credit lowers the amount of taxes you owe dollar for dollar.

-The electric vehicle tax credit hasn’t changed for the past three years.
+The electric vehicle tax credit hasn’t changed for the past four years.
 The credit ranges from $2,500 to $7,500 depending on the size of your vehicle’s battery.

 Use this chart to find your credit amount: